-It’s easy to get into bad habits, isn’t it?
-Very often, impatience or laziness can prompt us to cut corners or to be sloppy with our work.
-Not surprisingly, if bad cross stitch habits are not corrected, they soon become cross stitching sins.
+It’s so easy to get into bad habits, isn’t it?
+Very often, impatience or laziness or time constraints can cause us to cut corners or to be sloppy with our work.
+Not surprisingly, if bad cross stitch habits are not corrected, they soon become cross stitching “sins”.

 Our first four bad cross stitch habits